 Preheat grill to high heat.
 Spray grill to avoid bread from sticking.
 Brush each side of bread with oil and grill 1 minute on each side or until grill marks form.

-In a large bowl, add tomatoes, onion, cucumbers, peppers and olives.
+In a large bowl, add tomatoes, onion, cucumbers, peppers, capers and olives.
 Toss with dressing and divide on grilled bread.
-Place on surviving platter and sprinkle with feta.
+Place on serving platter and sprinkle with feta.

 SERVINGS 4-6 | PREP & COOK TIME 15 minutes